 The scheme was announced by the chief minister on the 71st Birthday of Prime Minister Narendra Modi on September 17 last.

 Door-to-door health screening will be conducted across the state and Jan Aushadhi medicines will be provided to patients free of cost for primary health care under the scheme.
-CMHT and Ayushman Bharat health cards will also be issued to the patients having severe and chronic illness, if eligible.
-The chief inister distributed ASHA+ devices, smartphones and tablets to CHOs, Nurses and ASHA workers for the said purpose in the function.
+CMHT and Ayushman Bharat health cards will also be issued to the patients having severe and chronic illnesses, if eligible.
+The chief minister distributed ASHA+ devices, smartphones and tablets to CHOs, Nurses and ASHA workers for the said purpose in the function.

 Screening will be done using a hand-held device known as ASHA+ for 10 non-communicable diseases, viz.
 Hypertension, Diabetes, Heart Disease, Kidney Ailments, Respiratory Disease like COPD, three common Cancers (Oral, Breast and Cervical), Mental Health problems and Stroke/Post Stroke.